TempeHS/2027CT_myFlaskSite_Alan.O/READ.md

 ## 3. Evaluation — Did You Deliver Your Statement of Intent?

-The website aimed to be an organised, easy-to-navigate educational reference resource that improves animator workflow and solves the problem of inefficient reference searching.
-Overall, the delivered site reasonably well meets the aim through its clear layout and intuitive navigation.

-This can be seen on the homepage.
-The carousel and navigation bar provide quick access to the three most important pages (Library, Ani-Basics and Contact).
-At the same time, the footer consistently appears across all pages and offers a short, sharp "About Us" section and links to said three most important pages.
-A readable font, aesthetic text styling, and smooth card transitions were added, improving the site's overall effectiveness.
-All of these features optimise the site's navigation and overall aim of improving animator workflow, reducing the time spent on resources, and optimising its effectiveness.

-However, this aim is only partially met as the site currently lacks a wide range of references.
-The categories provided are broad and limited, such as animals, people, and nature.
-This means the site does not yet fully solve the problem of inefficient searching.

 ### 3.1 Your Statement of Intent

 What is the website?